What is a gaming addiction?

 We are now living in a society where some people make a living from playing video games; whether they are paid as a professional E-sports competitor, competing for prize money of up to $11million, or whether they gain an audience on Youtube or Twitch who watch their live gaming streams, and so on.
 These professional gamers are likely to be playing video games for a large portion of their day, but are they necessarily addicted?

 It is important to remember that not everyone who plays video games, even those who play a lot, will become addicted – just like not everyone who gambles develops a gambling addiction.
 Playing video games becomes an addiction when there is a negative impact and they still don’t stop.
+At The Awareness Centre, we offer addiction counselling services for people who struggle with a variety of compulsions including online gambling.

 Certain risk factors have been identified which can show us those who might be more vulnerable to developing an addiction to gaming.
 For example, researchers in Poland found that living in a city, being male, or having experienced psychological or physical abuse to be risk factors for developing an addiction to gaming (Pawlowska, Potembska, and Szymanska, 2018).